Cara Swain

 structures and attendant bleeding.
 On completion of the period of training, animals are euthanised without regaining consciousness.
 The continuing use of this training modality within medical education is controversial due to increasing public scrutiny, focus on animal welfare/ethical concerns and the availability of alternative simulator technology.

-The PhD is comprised of four studies reported in five manuscripts, which are currently in various stages of completion.
+The PhD is comprised of four studies reported in five manuscripts:

 1) Systematic review of educational use of live tissue training - published in Journal of Surgical Education

-2) Literature review of the ethical arguments associated with live tissue training - publishing in Journal of Medical Ethics
+2) Literature review of the ethical arguments associated with live tissue training - published in Journal of Medical Ethics

 3) A focus group study exploring the perceptions of UK military medical professionals in relation to live tissue training - manuscript submitted, undergoing peer review